Thrift Store Finds : Vintage Christmas

 ↑ This fellow, made by Homeco, is one of three that originally came together.
 The other two are holding a little Christmas tree and some gifts.
 And now I’m on the lookout for them! ↑

-↑ I can find no information about this mouse.
-Regardless, he could not have gotten into my shopping basket any quicker than he did! ↑
+↑ This mouse could not have gotten into my shopping basket any quicker than he did!
+He has no markings but I’m pretty sure he was made by Enesco. ↑

 ↑ This item, marked “Made in Japan”, is a planter.
 I found it during the summertime on the single shelf that VV stocks with Christmas items all year ’round.
 (I look at that shelf every time I go to the store, but have never, not once, found a piece of cool vintage on it before! ) ↑